santisq/PSCompression/docs/en-US/Get-ZipEntry.md

 Specifies an array of one or more string patterns to be matched as the cmdlet lists entries.
 Any matching item is excluded from the output.
 Wildcard characters are accepted.

+> [!NOTE]
-__Inclusion and Exclusion patterns are applied to the entries relative path.
+> Inclusion and Exclusion patterns are applied to the entries relative path.
-Exclusions are applied after the inclusions.__
+Exclusions are applied after the inclusions.

 ```yaml
 Type: String[]